Suck It and See (song): Music video

 The music video for the single premiered on 16 September 2011 and for "Evil Twin" premiered on 27 October 2011 on YouTube.
-The video was directed by Focus Creeps.
-Videos were released for both songs.
+Both videos were directed by Focus Creeps, and are the first, and second parts of a trilogy that ends with "Black Treacle."
 The video for "Suck It and See" tells a narrative story of a biker (drummer Matt Helders) and his relationship with a lover, portrayed by American model Breana McDow.
 The video is set in California and mocks the macho nature of American biker culture.
 It has also been suggested that the video is a tongue-in-cheek response to criticism that the band's sound has become too "Americanised".
 Alex Turner briefly appears in a cameo.
-The biker's storyline is continued in the "Black Treacle", and "Evil Twin".
+The video for Evil Twin, features more scenes of the characters in the desert, interspersed with footage of McDow and Helders on vacation.
+The shot of the single cover can be seen during the video.

+Aaron Brown of Focus Creeps said the video was inspired by a documentary on the life of musician Ian "Lemmy" Kilmister.
+In it, Lemmy tells the story of his first true love, a girl he dated when he was seventeen, who later died of a heroin overdose.
+Based on this story, they created the storyline around what would have happened if the girl never died, and they actually became "outlaw lovers, riding motorcycles, and you know, breaking the law and stuff."